john-overton/yet-another-wiki-demo/docs/DevPlanning/Development Guidelines.md

 #### At Rest

-- Encrypt sensitive data before storing in PocketBase.
+- Encrypt sensitive data before storing in PostgresSQL.
 - Use strong encryption algorithms (e.g., AES-256) for data at rest.
 - Securely manage encryption keys, potentially using a key management service.